sromano1992/kubedev/README.md

 # Getting started

-This step-by-step guide will allows you to create a multi-cloud online payment system.
-The cloud providers we will use are IBM Cloud and AWS.
-So, you must create an account for each cloud provider.
+This step-by-step guide will allows you to create a simple web application applying the *kubedeb* standard.

-<b>NB</b>: all the used tools are free (they have a lite plan that we will use for this demo); anyway, for the AWS (optional) component, you must add your credit card in order to complete the AWS account confirmation.
+<b>NB</b>: all the used tools are free (they have a lite plan that we will use for this demo)

 ### Step 1 - IBM Cloud account creation
 Create an IBM Cloud account: follow the guide at <a href='https://cloud.ibm.com/registration'>this</a> url to complete the registration